BiomedDAR/copula-tabular/docs/help/apireference/CleanData.md

 #### Settings for Date Standardisation
 *   `SUFFIX_STANDARDISE_DATE`: The filename suffix to use for intermediate outputs of cleaned data.
 If not specified, default is `DATE`.
 *   `OPTIONS_STANDARDISE_DATE_FORMAT`: the standard date format to use for all dates (if not specified, default is `yyyy-mm-dd`).
-Follows format used in ms-excel, see [ref](https://www.ablebits.com/office-addins-blog/change-date-format-excel/)Example: `ddd, dd mmmm yy`.
+Follows format used in ms-excel, see [ref](https://www.ablebits.com/office-addins-blog/change-date-format-excel/).
+Example: `ddd, dd mmmm yy`.
 *   `OPTIONS_FAILEDDATE_CONVERSIONS_FILENAME`: filename for storing list of failed date conversions (only csv).
 Default is `failed_date_conversions.csv`

 #### Settings for ASCII Conversion